-Recommendation 1: Integrating ESG-specific issues in overall risk appetite and governance.
-Issuers and other regulated entities should integrate ESG-specific issues, where these are material, in the overall risk appetite and governance of these entities.
+Recommendation 1: Integrating ESG-specific issues in overall risk assessment and governance.
+Issuers and other regulated entities should integrate ESG-specific issues, where these are material, in the overall risk assessment and governance of these entities, including at the Board level.

-Recommendation 1 aims to promote the integration of ESG-specific issues into the overall risk appetite and governance of issuers and other regulated entities.
-Among other things, this will enable ESG-specific issues to receive attention of the board.
+Recommendation 1 aims to promote the integration of ESG-specific issues into the overall risk assessment and governance of issuers and other regulated entities.
+Board commitment to reporting provides credibility for sustainability commitments and corporate performance.
+It indicates that ESG risks and opportunities that may impact corporate performance are considered alongside all value drivers in corporate strategy and management.
 It will also promote the development of sustainable investments and contribute to a more sustainable economy.
+ESG factors should therefore be integrated in the corporate strategy, risk management, operations and performance assessment of companies.